Counting the number of integral fixed points of a discrete dynamical system with applications from arithmetic statistics, I: On the Number of Number fields with Bounded Absolute Discriminant

-By applying a similar counting argument of Bhargava-Shankar-Wang in \cite{sch} as in Cor. \ref{cor6}, we then also obtain the following corollary on the number of primitive number fields $L_{g}$ with bounded absolute discriminant:
+By applying a similar argument as in Corollary \ref{cor6}, we then also obtain the following corollary on the number of primitive number fields $L_{g}$ induced by irreducible polynomials $g(x)\in \mathbb{Z}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec3} (and ascertained by Corollary \ref{5.1}), with bounded absolute discriminant:

 \begin{cor} Assume Corollary \ref{5.1}, and let $L_{g} = \mathbb{Q}[x]\slash (g(x))$ be a primitive number field with discriminant $\Delta(L_{g})$.
 Then up to isomorphism classes of number fields, we have that $\# \{ L_{g} \ : \ |\Delta(L_{g})| < X \} \ll X^{(p-1)\slash(2p-4)}$. \end{cor}